AlbertUnderS/Panini-Pillar--Project-/README.md

 All Sound Effects were taken from the game "Pizza Tower" by Tour de Pizza,

 All Song Credits:
-Taragon Pizza - ClassyJito - Pizza Tower
+Taragon Pizza - ClassyJito - Pizza Tower,
-Pest Anchovy - ClassyJito - Pizza Tower
+Pest Anchovy - ClassyJito - Pizza Tower,
-Results! - PaperKitty - Sugary Spire
+Results! - PaperKitty - Sugary Spire.

-Logo drawn by me
+Logo, Bombs and Panini Walls drawn by me

-All sprites, aside from the logo, Are also from "Pizza Tower" and were ripped directly from The Spriters Resource (https://www.spriters-resource.com/pc_computer/pizzatower/)
+All sprites, aside from the above mentioned, Are also from "Pizza Tower" and were ripped directly from The Spriters Resource (https://www.spriters-resource.com/pc_computer/pizzatower/)